JellyJoe198/macros/AutoHotkey/README.md

+General note: I would not earnestly reccomend anyone to use these hotkeys exactly as they are.
+These are shared so that you can learn from them and create scripts that suit your own needs.
+If you have questions about any of these scripts or need help setting up your own script, please reach out.
+I'm happy to help.

 ## Numpad Hotkeys
 This macro adds more functionality to my numpad, such as opening and closing browser tabs, copy/paste, ctrl z/y, music controls, and typing letters through Thumbscript (previously unicode).
 For a full list of the included hotkeys, see the `.ahk` file.<br>
 The layout of the intended numpad is shown below.